-- 1. If either or both of the fishway auxiliary water turbines are unable to provide water sufficient to meet full criteria between April 1 and August 31, the adult facilities will be operated as follows or until a fishway head of 1' is achieved. - (a) Raise the NUE in 1' increments until weir crest is 8' below tailwater or a fishway head of at least 1' is achieved. - (b) Raise the SUE in 1' increments until weir crest is 8' below tailwater or a fishway head of at least 1' is achieved. - (c) Raise the SDE in 1' increments until weir crest is 8' below tailwater or a fishway head of at least 1' is achieved. - (d) Raise the NDE in 1' increments until weir crest is 8' below tailwater or a fishway head of at least 1' is achieved. - (e) Raise the NUE in 1' increments until weir crest is 6' below tailwater or a fishway head of at least 1' is achieved. - (f) Raise the SUE in 1' increments until weir crest is 6' below tailwater or a fishway head of at least 1' is achieved. - (g) Raise the SDE in 1' increments until weir crest is 6' below tailwater or a fishway head of at least 1' is achieved. - (h) Raise the NDE in 1' increments until weir crest is 6' below tailwater or a fishway head of at least 1' is achieved. - (i) Close the NUE. - (j) Close the SUE. - 2.
-If one of the fishway water supply turbine units fails between September 1 and March 31, the Ice-Trash Chute will not be operated for additional auxiliary water out of concern for entrainment of adult salmonids (through regional agreement at FPOM, Jan/Feb., 2002, this applies to the ITC during the entire year).

-- 3. If both of the fishway auxiliary water turbines fail between September 1 and March 31, and repairs can not be made within 8 hours, then the ice and trash chute will be started.
-The adult facilities will be operated as follows or until a fishway head of 1' is achieved. - (a) Close the NUE and SUE. - (b) Operate the SDE and NDE weir crest at 8' below tailwater or until a fishway head of at least 1' is achieved. - (c) Operate the SDE and NDE weir crest at 6' below tailwater or until a fishway head of at least 1' is achieved. - (d) Close the SDE. - (e) If the back-up auxiliary water system must be used for a period exceeding 30 days, then block off as many of the floating orifice gates as possible beginning in the center and proceeding north and then south and open the SDE and NDE to a weir depth of 8' below tailwater.
-While under this configuration, power generation at the second powerhouse will be minimized to reduce fish attraction into this area. - 4.
-If all auxiliary water systems fail or malfunction, close the NUE, SUE, and SDE and raise the NDE weir crest to 6' below tailwater with the floating orifice gates open.
+1. If either of the fishway auxiliary water turbines is unable to provide water sufficient to meet full criteria, the adult facilities will be operated according to Appendix H, EMERGENCY OPERATIONS AT THE BONNEVILLE SECOND POWERHOUSE ADULT FISH FACILITY, or until a fishway head of 1' is achieved.
+This is a guide for configuring turbine flows, floating orifices, diffuser gates, and main gates during emergency situations when one of the fish turbines has failed or been taken out of service.

+2. If both of the fishway auxiliary water turbines fail between September 1 and March 31, and repairs cannot be made within 8 hours, coordination with FPOM will occur to develop operational guidelines that may include alternative powerhouse priority operations.
+Appendix H guidance should be followed to the extent practicable, and shore entrance weirs should be raised in increments or closed as needed to maintain the proper fishway head.

+3. If all auxiliary water systems fail or malfunction, close the NUE, SUE, and SDE and raise the NDE weir crest to 6' below tailwater with the floating orifice gates open.
 Maintain this configuration until the system is repaired.
-While under this configuration, power generation at the second powerhouse will be minimized to the extent practicable to reduce fish attraction into this area unless the first powerhouse facilities are dewatered. - a.
-Second powerhouse adult fishway diffusion system valves A3 and A4 were found damaged and have been removed.
+While under this configuration, power generation at the second powerhouse will be minimized to the extent practicable to reduce fish attraction into this area unless the first powerhouse facilities are dewatered.

+4. Second powerhouse adult fishway diffusion system valves A3 and A4 were found damaged and have been removed.
 These valves were designed to be closed when tailwater drops below 11' and 9', respectively.
-Even though the valves cannot be closed, velocity in the channel has remained in criteria. - 3.3.2.2.
+Even though the valves cannot be closed, velocity in the channel has remained in criteria.

+3.3.2.2.
 Powerhouse and Spillway Adult Fish Collection Systems.
 Bonneville Project contains several types of fishway entrances.
 In most cases, if failures occur, the entrance can and will be operated manually by project personnel until repairs are made.
 If this operation becomes necessary, project personnel will increase the surveillance of the adult system to ensure that criteria are being met.
 In those cases in which the failure will not allow the entrance to be operated manually, the gate will be maintained, to the extent possible, in an operational position.
 If this is not possible, the entrance will be repaired expediently and returned to manual or automatic control at the earliest possible date.